harsimranjit27/THE-NEWS-APP/README.md

 1) Download the zip and extract it.
 2) Open it in any terminal.
+3) Go to the directory where you extracted the project.
-3) Type the following command
+4) Type the following command

+### `npm install`

+It installs all the necessary packages to run the app smoothly.

 ### `npm start`